heyjva/support/content/src/green/getting-started/start-up-after-power-off.md

 - Home Assistant Green with power and Ethernet cable
 - Home Assistant Green has previously been set up, but was powered off temporarily
 - You have your Home Assistant credentials
-- If these conditions are not met, or this is your first time using Home Assistant Green, instead, follow the [Getting started](/hc/en-us/articles/24737667232413-Getting-started-with-Home-Assistant-Green) procedure.
+- If these conditions are not met, or this is your first time using Home Assistant Green, instead, follow the [getting started](/hc/en-us/articles/24737667232413-Getting-started-with-Home-Assistant-Green) procedure.

 ![Image showing the Home Assistant Green with power supply and Ethernet cable](/static/img/green/green_getting-started_prereq.png)